tidyverse/tidyverse.org/content/blog/tidymodels-2024-q1/index.md

 ## New prediction options in censored

-As part of the framework-wide integration of survival analysis, also censored, the parsnip extension package for censored regression, received some love in the form of new prediction options.
+As part of the framework-wide integration of survival analysis, the parsnip extension package censored has received some love in the form of new prediction options.

 Random forests with the `"aorsf"` engine can now predict survival time, thanks to the new feature in the [aorsf](https://docs.ropensci.org/aorsf/) package itself.
 This means that all engines in censored can now predict survival time.